ppinard/fsaecostreport/docs/users/costtable.rst

    MRTs per year.
    It does NOT have to reflect the actual process that you use in reality to make it.
-   For example, you probably used a ratchet to screw the nut on the bolt, well in a production scenario you would probably use a power tool for that (if the bolt is easily accessible).
+   For example, you probably used a ratchet to screw the nut on the bolt.
+   In a production scenario you would probably use a power tool for that (if the bolt is easily accessible).

 All the instructions given for the Materials table are valid for the